 Retail and brand teams can utilize several methods to confirm compliance, but when it comes to visual displays, the best approach for leaders is to simply see for themselves.
 Retail teams can leverage real-time photo reporting software, like PhotoWorks by FORM, to verify in-store execution instantly, ensuring that merchandising displays, pricing, and promotions are consistent, compliant, and correct.

 Once you and your team have established your perfect store strategy, you can begin implementing and executing.
 At this stage, you can develop promotional plans, product placement approaches, signage and display strategies, and carry out all share of shelf and planogram compliance efforts.
 This is also when teams can direct attention to financial discipline and consistency by monitoring margin and pricing compliance throughout the year.

 During the implementation stage, teams can leverage mobile execution software to streamline and monitor these operations.
-Mobile retail execution apps, like FORM MarketX, put the power in the hands of retail workers and offer an intuitive solution for quick and efficient audits, photo and content sharing, and task distribution.
+Mobile retail execution apps, like GoSpotCheck by FORM, put the power in the hands of retail workers and offer an intuitive solution for quick and efficient audits, photo and content sharing, and task distribution.
 Ground-breaking solutions like these allow retailers to integrate and audit their perfect store strategy into one streamlined process.

 5. Test, Learn, & Win

 Lastly, teams need to test and audit whether their efforts were successful in developing a “perfect store” experience.
 To benchmark success, retailers need to go back to their original KPIs—did you increase sales comps?
 Average basket size?
 Transaction count?
 Online reviews?
 Were there any conditions in the overall retail environment that could have impacted these results?